dezswap/docs/content/en/docs/integration/sdk/types.md

 ## Asset Types

+These types represent tokens and amounts used throughout the SDK.

 ### AssetInfo

 Asset identifier for native tokens or CW20 tokens.
+The SDK uses this discriminated union to handle both token types uniformly.

 ```typescript
 type AssetInfo =